hypnodrum/Skylark/README.md

  a music site to share your electronic creations with the World!

 This is a project for my Final Exam at SotUni Software University.
-It's about a site where DJ and Producers may share thir electronic creations to the World.
+It's about a site where DJs and Producers may share thir electronic creations to the World.

 <h3>Some screenshots from the project:</h3>